victorchall/vlm-caption/README.md

 global_metadata_file: ""
 ```

 See the example provided, `character_info.txt`, that includes detailed descriptions about the Final Fantasy VII Rebirth universe.
-Keep in mind that very large documents will increase VRAM usage.
+Keep in mind that very large documents will increase VRAM usage, but this is also a very useful feature to help aid the VLM identifying things like specific characters and locations by their proper names.
+Otherwise, VLMs may not recognize specific things in the image unless they are very common on the internet.
+I.e. A good VLM model will probably recognize Mario or Cloud Strife, but not some side character that is less popular.

 **Multi-turn Prompts**: Sequential questions asked to the VLM